machinetranslate/machinetranslate.org/history/georges-artsrouni.md

-A French-Armenian engineer to receive a patent for a mechanical translator in the form of a paper tape in 1933.
+Georges Artsrouni was a French-Armenian engineer to receive a patent for a mechanical translator in the form of a paper tape in 1933.
 It was a general-purpose machine with many potential applications the main employment of which was a mechanical multilingual dictionary.